-- Next is preheating.
-Yes, just like preheating an oven, you need to preheat your cooker as well.
+- Just like preheating an oven, you need to preheat your cooker as well.
 For this, lay a bed of salt then keep the stand and close the lid of the cooker.
 Preheat it like this for 10 to 15 minutes on medium flame.

 - If possible, use an old cooker for baking purposes.
-If you don’t have then bake in your day to day cooker only but restrict its usage to once or twice in a month.
+If you don’t have then bake in your day-to-day cooker only but restrict its usage to once or twice a month.
 This is because excessive heat weakens the metal.
-It is better to use an aluminium cooker as aluminium is a good conductor of heat.
+It is better to use an aluminum cooker as aluminum is a good conductor of heat.
 However, I used my steel cooker only as I rarely bake on a stovetop.